Live and learn with others at RISD Pre-College.

 RISD Pre-College recognizes the importance of balance and having the ability to recharge physically, emotionally, and psychologically.
 Throughout the summer, students will have access to campus services to support their overall health and wellness.

 RISD Health Services is a medical clinic staffed by licensed healthcare providers, nursing and office administrators.
 Health Services is available to all RISD Pre-College students and is included in the Health Services Fee paid with your tuition.
 This fee allows all Pre-College students to receive medical care from Health Services, regardless of their personal insurance.
-Insurance is required for any medical services a student may require outside of Health Services.
+However, insurance is required for any medical services a student may require outside of Health Services.
 For further details and more information, please visit the RISD Health Services website.

 Short Term Medical Insurance